jonataslaw/getx/.github/pull_request_template.md

 ## Pre-launch Checklist

 - [ ] I updated/added relevant documentation (doc comments with `///`).
-- [ ] I added new tests to check the change I am making or feature I am adding, or Hixie said the PR is test-exempt.
+- [ ] I added new tests to check the change I am making or feature I am adding, or @jonataslaw said the PR is test-exempt.
 - [ ] All existing and new tests are passing.